mdn/curriculum/curriculum/1-core/3-scripting.md

   - Efficiency and productivity: A huge amount of complex functionality is already written for you to use, created in a way that enforces efficient, modular code organization.

-  - Compatibility: Reputable framework code is already optimized to work across browsers/devices, for performance, etc. Many frameworks also have systems to output to native apps as build targets.
+  - Compatibility: Reputable framework code is already optimized to work across browsers/devices, for performance, etc. Many frameworks also have systems to output to platform-specific apps as build targets.

   - Support/ecosystem: Popular frameworks have vibrant communities and help resources to provide support, and rich systems of extensions/plugins to add functionality.